GreffMASTER/GBX-REHexPlugin/README.md

 # GBX-REHexPlugin
 A REHex plugin for the .Gbx (GameBox) file format.

+# WARNING!
+Currently only working on Linux, the Windows version of REHex uses a different version of Lua, which doesn't have bit32 library.
+What the f***!

 # About
 This plugin will automaticall detect if a Gbx file was loaded and will offer to analyze it for you.